For everyone's protection and to ensure network performance, we continually monitor for and automatically protect against possible attacks.

 - Too many connection attempts to invalid ports

-Although your local SIP port can be anything you wish (The default local port is 5060.
-We recommend local port 25060, as this often gets around many router SIP ALG issues), the SIP server port must be 5060.
+Although your local SIP port can be anything you wish (the default local port is 5060).
+We recommend a random local port (if random ports is not an option, use a high port number between ie: 30000 - 60000), The SIP server port must always be 5060.